 Mr. Pflaum then delivers the most important information to the prosecutor’s office as soon as possible with the goal of persuading the prosecutor’s office not to file any criminal charges against the arrested person, or to reduce the charges.

-HOW THE CRIMINAL ATTORNEY HELPS HIS CLIENT IN COURT
+HOW THE CRIMINAL ATTORNEY IN SAN MARCOS DEFENDS HIS CLIENT IN COURT

 Both misdemeanor and felony cases are typically resolved 95% of the time during the court process by way of a plea bargain.